Cure JM’s 20th Year Opens With the Promise of Four New Research Grants

 Research Grants: New Grantees and Exciting Updates From Existing Grant Recipients

 This year saw a very strong field of grant applications across a variety of JDM research projects.
 Again, we saw applications spanning the globe, recognition of the Cure JM Foundation’s preeminence in JM research, and global reach.
-There is a robust process to rank and award grants, utilizing best practice scientific peer review and their connection to the Foundation’s mission.
+There is a robust process to rank and award grants, utilizing best practice scientific peer review and their connection to Cure JM’s mission.

 Cure JM Grant Recipient: Dr. Younghun Han, Baylor College of Medicine